Blog Policy & Code Of Conduct

 Comments are welcome and moderated by the respective article’s author.
 Commentary, opinions, and reactions to all comment posts are welcome.
 The authors, as well as the blogmaster, reserve the right to delete comments to their respective articles deemed uncivil, off-topic, spam, or inappropriate advertisements and/or promotion.
 Under no conditions will comments be edited.

-The comment platform is powered by Facebook; anyone wishing to leave a comment will need an active Facebook account and be logged in when leaving a comment.
-Please note that your Facebook profile will be automatically associated with your comment.
+Readers wishing to leave a comment will need to log in using an active Google user account and that account must include your full name.
+Anonymous comments will not be published so please note that your Google account profile information will be automatically associated with your comment.

 In order to ensure accuracy and that every side to each issue is explored in detail, any individual or person officially representing an organization featured in an Adaptistration article is allowed to submit a response which will be published, unedited.